equivalent/scrapbook2/archive/mini-blogs/2017-07-11-web-neutrality-based-on-ip-location.md

 The thing is it's really hard to presveide your boss that even though his is happening in USA every company should join the protest.

-It may be worth stroke a deal to display this "call to action" modal only to USA IP addresses.
+It may be worth stroke a deal with your boss to display this "call to action" modal only to USA IP addresses.

 I will quickly show you 2 solutions that you may implement on your Ruby